Why Vietnam Is The Best Alternative To China For Manufacturing // Vietnam Sourcing Guide

 Young skilled labor force

 Vietnam has one of the youngest labor forces globally, but they can perform complex manufacturing tasks.
 For example, Vietnam’s labor force includes high-level technical assembly, semiconductor fabrication, and smartphone assembly.
 On average, the labor cost is half what it is in China.
-Also, Vietnam’s labor force is seven years younger than in China, and even though Vietnam has a population of 90 million, 54 million are between the ages of 18 and 60.
+Also, Vietnam’s labor force is seven years younger than that of China, and even though Vietnam has a population of 90 million, 54 million are between the ages of 18 and 60.
 Therefore, they can participate in the labor force.

 Fewer restrictions and more free trade

 While China sees more and more restrictions and regulations against its manufacturing sector, Vietnam’s government is highly proactive in pursuing free trade agreements worldwide.
-Vietnam has trade agreements soon to be completed with the EU (including non-full EU members Norway, Iceland, and Switzerland), South Korea, and All of Southeast Asia via ASEAN, Russia, and more.
+Vietnam has trade agreements that will soon be completed with the EU (including non-full EU members Norway, Iceland, and Switzerland), South Korea, and Southeast Asia via ASEAN, Russia, and more.
 They are actively negotiating a revival of the TPP (without the US) and already have a Bilateral trade agreement that stops short of being entirely free trade) with the US.
 The Trade and Investment Framework Agreement was signed by the US and Vietnam in 2007 and has been in effect.

 Smaller Bureaucracy